Fort York: Repurposing into a museum (1932–present)

 In September 2017, Fort York served as the archery venue for the 2017 Invictus Games, a multi-parasports event for wounded, injured or sick armed forces personnel.
+The site was used during the 2026 FIFA World Cup, hosting the Toronto FIFA Fan Festival.

 Grounds

 Fort York and the Toronto waterfront to the south of it.
 The fort is situated along the city's original shoreline, with the lands south of the fort being formed through land reclamation projects.

 Fort York National Historic Site occupies approximately 16.6 ha of land.
 When the fort was initially established, it was situated along the Toronto waterfront.
 However, decades of land reclamation projects beginning in 1850 resulted in the fort being situated 900 m inland by the 1920s.
 At one point, the military reserve that the fort was on was 768 acre, although its size slowly shrank as portions of the reserve were partitioned to build housing and factories.
 The grounds is the property of the municipal government of Toronto and is one of several National Historic Sites of Canada not owned or maintained by Parks Canada.